milind-windsurf/pensando-elk/README.md

 ELK based analytics for Pensado Systems

-This repository is the starting point for building and utlizing the Elasticstack for monitoring and analyzing data, both about and traversing, the Pensando DSS(es) - DSC(s) coming soon - within your environment.
-The purpose is to consolidate the applications and tools used for said monitoring and analysis and deploy them in an automated fashion.
+This repository is the starting point for building and utlizing the Elasticstack for monitoring and analyzing data, both about and traversing, the Pensando DSS(es) within your environment.
+The purpose is to consolidate the applications and tools used for said monitoring and analysis and deploy them in an easy fashion.

 Instantiation can be done on any system with docker and docker-compose installed.